noiffion/eCarComparison/README.md

 ```

 Set the correct values in env-secret.yaml and env-configmap.yaml files.
-Go the folder udacity-c3-deployment/k8s and run the following commands in the order below.
+Go to the 'deployment/k8s' folder and run the commands below in the following order.
 ```
 kubectl apply -f env-secret.yaml kubectl apply -f env-configmap.yaml